Barry Prudom: Marital breakdown

 Prudom subsequently established himself as a grocer, and purchased a shop for his wife on Quarry Street, Leeds, but by 1977 he was working for the petroleum industry in Saudi Arabia to earn more money.
 While he was there his wife left him for another man.
 Police later disclosed that "While he was [in Saudi Arabia] his wife formed a liaison with another man and he got a 'Dear John' letter, which must have had a traumatic effect on him.
 From being a very stable hard working man, he became morose and irritable, and he was even more annoyed when he returned to England and found his wife had taken £8000 from the bank account".

 Between 1977 and 1982, Prudom dated Carol Francis.
 The two travelled extensively as he took work on oil rigs in Canada and the United States.
 In January 1982, while Prudom was in Wakefield, West Yorkshire, he was arrested for a violent assault on a motorist with an iron bar.
 After failing to attend Leeds Crown Court to answer bail, a warrant was issued for his arrest.
 Francis had by now left Prudom and moved out of the house in Leeds where they had been living.

 Illegal possession of firearms

 Prudom did not hold a licence to possess firearms, but carried a .22 LR calibre Beretta Model 71 "Jaguar" pistol, which he had purchased in the US and smuggled back into Britain.
-The Model 71 was a virtually recoilless, lightweight and easily concealed pistol, described as "the signature terminator pistol of Mossad ... a compact, accurate and flawlessly reliable performer that could easily be used to quickly and accurately deliver multiple rounds into vital parts of a human body".